Dom-888/Challenge--jQuery-Methods/README.md

 - Give the paragraphs inside the cards a display: none;
 - Use slideDown to display the card paragraphs when the card_image is clicked.

+## Forth Challenge

+- When a card is clicked on, the background color is highlighted – e.g., set background-color to pink via adding a new class.
+- When the card is clicked again, it is unhighlighted